Introduction: Background and issues for cat owners

 C. The importance of accessory rotation

-Routine can quickly become monotonous for a cat, which is why it’s important to regularly vary the accessories available to him.
-Rotating scratching posts and dedicated areas not only combats boredom, but also increases feline curiosity and engagement.
-By periodically changing their location and type, you stimulate your cat’s interest and encourage him to explore new textures and surfaces.
+Cats, like many animals, can quickly tire of routine.
+That’s why it’s essential to regularly vary the accessories available to them.
+Rotating scratching posts and dedicated areas not only combats boredom, but also stimulates feline interest and curiosity.

 Practical techniques and tips for redirecting behavior